Max Reinthaler: FC Augsburg

 In July 2014, it was announced that Reinthaler had signed for German side FC Augsburg on a four-year contract, running until 2018.
 He was assigned to the second team, playing in the Regionalliga Bayern, but will occasionally train with the first team.
 He also takes part in the first team's training camp and first team's friendly fixtures.
 He made 24 appearances in the 2014–15 season, 17 appearances in the 2015–16 season, nine appearances in the 2016–17 season, and 18 appearances in the 2017–18 season.

 Hansa Rostock

 Reinthaler signed for Hansa Rostock on 18 June 2018.
 He made his club debut on 18 August 2018 when he came on as a substitute in the 89th minute in the first round of the German Cup against VfB Stuttgart.
 On 8 July 2020, Reinthaler extended his contract for another season.

 FSV Zwickau

 Reinthaler signed a two-year contract with FSV Zwickau.

 SV Wehen Wiesbaden

 On 1 July 2022, Reinthaler joined SV Wehen Wiesbaden.

+TSV 1860 Munich

+On 31 January 2024, Reinthaler signed with 3.
+Liga club TSV 1860 Munich.